 A Simple but Deadly Action

 According to a study conducted by the Center for Substance Abuse Research, PCP causes significant disruption to glutamate.
-Glutamate is a neurotransmitter found in the brain that plays an important role in emotional, memory and pain perception in addition to learning problems.
+Glutamate is a neurotransmitter found in the brain that plays an important role in emotion, memory, and pain perception in addition to learning problems.
 Aside from that, it has the capability to control dopamine that causes an individual to experience elation.

 When taken at a moderate to low dose, the drug’s physiological effects include a pronounced rise in pulse rate and blood pressure and a slight increase in breathing rate.
 The patient also experiences profuse sweating, flushing, and shallow breathing in addition to a loss of muscular coordination and general numbness of their extremities.

 When taken in much higher dosages, it has a myriad of symptoms that often turn deadly.
-A patient’s blood pressure, respiratory rate and pulse drop.
+A patient’s blood pressure, respiratory rate, and pulse drop.
 It is also accompanied by blurred vision, vomiting, nausea, loss of balance, dizziness, and flicking of their eyes.
-This often results in comas, seizures and even death, contributing to the number of PCP hostipal visits annually.
+This often results in comas, seizures and even death, contributing to the number of PCP hospital visits annually.

 Even though there are sufficient drug education programs that inform people of its harmful effects, many people tend to look away from the reality.
 The Center for Substance Abuse Research has indicated that most emergency room visits that are PCP-related are for people aged 24 to 35.
-Aside from that, there was a noticeable increase in PCP-related emergency room visits within six years.
+Aside from that, there was a noticeable increase in PCP hospital visits within six years.